rajivth/full-stack-challenge/README.md

 ### So you want to prove you're worthy to join DataOne?
 Awesome!

 **Here you go:**
-* Create a github account if you don't have yet.
+* Read below insturctions carefully
-* Clone this repository.
+* Setup local environment in your machine and perform this task
-* Solve the tasks you can read below.
+* Send us your submission through a cloud hosting service (Link to Google Drive, Dropbox etc.)
-* Commit and push your work.
+* Make sure you put a README file with detailed instructions and all assumptions to run your code
-* When you think you finished with all the tasks send us an email with your github repository link.
+* When you think you finished with all the tasks send us an email with your submission link.

 **Tasks:**